-Thank you for the opportunity to arrange for a practicum experience at your agency for the 2024-2025 academic year.
+Thank you for the opportunity to arrange for a practicum experience at your agency for the 2025-2026 academic year.
 The student is enrolled in Social Work BSW Practicum Education Series in the School of Social Work, College of Health and Human Services (CHHS).
 While at your agency, the student will work with you as the student's designated practicum instructor.
-The student will require a minimum of 16 hours per week during the fall semester and 16 hours per week during the spring semester of the 2024-2025 academic year.
-The student and practicum office will reach out regarding the formal start date in August 2024.
+The student will require an average of 16 hours per week during the fall semester and an average of 16 hours per week during the spring semester of the 2025-2026 academic year.
+The student and practicum office will reach out regarding the formal start date in August 2025.

 You as the preceptor shall directly supervise the student and ensure that the student does not work independently as a professional.
 If applicable, you shall countersign any medical records/notes that the student writes and indicate that s/he/they has seen the patient/client referred to and that you agree with the student's documentation.
-Professional practice skills will be stressed in the classroom and should be reinforced in the field setting.
+Professional practice skills will be stressed in the classroom and should be reinforced in the practicum setting.
 The student should be on time, prepared with paper work, and exhibit appropriate behavior towards colleagues, clients, and supervisors.
 Please refer to the UNC Charlotte Social Work Practicum Handbook that is available to instructors and students at our website:

-https://socialwork.charlotte.edu/practicum-education/students/ insurance, blood borne pathogen training, tb screening and all other requirements set forth in that Agreement are applicable to this field experience.
+https://socialwork.charlotte.edu/practicum-education/students/